omerchiers/SpectroscopicUnits.jl/README.md

 # SpectroscopicUnits.jl

-This small package was created to convert easily between spectroscopic units.
-It exports a single function `convert_unit` that wraps `uconvert` from Unitful and uses the same calling convention.
+This small package was created to convert easily between units commonly used to describe the energy, frequency or wavelength of the electromagnetic spectrum.
+It exports a single function `convert_unit` that wraps `uconvert` from [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) and uses the same calling convention.
 Since spectroscopic units such as Hz, eV, μm or nm have not necessarily the same dimensions, we could not just extend `uconvert` which requires the same dimensions.

 ## Example
 As an example, let's convert from a wavelength in nm to a frequency in Hz.